andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 2 (William Hartnell)</sub>

-It’s not awful, but between some really weird stylistic choices (Vaseline on the camera lens?) and a fairly slow plot, it’s pretty skippable.
+It's not awful, but between some really weird stylistic choices (Vaseline on the camera lens?) and a fairly slow plot, it's pretty skippable.
 I do love the weird character designs and movements, though - props for ambition, ambition for props.

 Story 13; 6 episodes - The Web Planet